Shelly892/CineQuest/readme.md

 ```
 ---

-# CineQuest API Gateway
+# (Optional) CineQuest API Gateway

-This document outlines the available API endpoints for the CineQuest application, accessible through the API Gateway.
+This document summarizes the available API endpoints **for frontend's reference**, accessible through the API Gateway.
 All requests from the frontend should be directed to the gateway.

 ## Base URL